mhebert15/openline-mobile/ARCHITECTURE.md

-# MedRep Connect - Architecture Documentation
+# Openline - Architecture Documentation

 ## Overview

-MedRep Connect is a React Native mobile application built with Expo, designed for medical representatives to manage their appointments and communications with medical offices.
+Openline is a React Native mobile application built with Expo, designed for medical representatives to manage their appointments and communications with medical offices.

 ## Architecture Principles